joypauls/joypauls.dev-astro/src/content/blog/energy-use-in-us.md

 ![something](@assets/blog/energy-use-in-us/renewable_energy_use.png)

-It's important to note that this chart shows energy consumption across all sectors, but we don't utilize each source equally across sectors.
+It's important to remember that so far we have been looking energy consumption across all sectors, but we don't utilize each source equally across sectors.
 The growth in biofuels is primarily driven by its use in the transportation sector, for example.

 ### Electricity

-To truly appreciate the growth in renewables, it is helpful to zoom in on electricity generation, where renewable energy shines.
+To truly appreciate the growth in renewables, it is helpful to briefly zoom in on electricity generation, where renewable energy shines.

 ![something](@assets/blog/energy-use-in-us/renewable_electricity_growth.png)